Laufeynumber1fan/Mystuff/cats/display_filters.md

 ## *`tcpdump` + `tshark`*

 #### Combining dumpshark
-tshark has limitations with 1 GB pcaps which is when tcpdump plays a role in pcap analysis. tshark will still parse large pcaps but will take 1 min+ after every command.
+tshark has limitations with 1 GB pcaps which is when tcpdump plays a role in pcap analysis. tshark will still parse large pcaps but may take 1 min+ after every command.

 Consider the following tcpdump command:
 `tcpdump -r foo.pcapng arp src host 192.168.184.132`